hermesthecat/Cursor-To-OpenAI/README.md

 The cookie from Cursor webpage does not work in Cursor-To-OpenAI server.
 You need to get the Cursor client cookie following these steps:

+#### Method 1: Automatic Login (Recommended)

-1. Run `npm install` to initialize the environment。
+1. Run `npm install` to initialize the environment.
 2. Run `npm run login`.
-Open the URL shows in the log, and then login your account.
+Open the URL shown in the log, and then login your account.
-3. The cookie shows in your command is the `Curosr Cookie` value.
-Copy and save it to your notepad.
+3. **The token will be automatically saved to your `.env` file** - no manual copying needed!
+4. If you need the token value for other purposes, it will also be displayed in the console.

 The log of this command looks like: